timotta/elasticsearch-fonetica-portuguesa/README.md

 This plugin was created for elastic search 5.4.0.
 I've forked the original branch and upgraded the code to be compatible with the latest elasticsearch versions

-## License

-Still, do whathever you want.
-I don't care.